GreenMind creates authoritative and detailed guides to the things you're curious about.

 If you know how to use wireless or bluetooth tech, then the 10 series might appeal to you more.

-Good health and good sense are two of life's greatest blessings.— Publilius Syrus
+Good health and good sense are two of life's greatest blessings.

 My Choice: The Omron 5 Series

-This is the model that I ultimately went with, mainly for its combination of cost and features.
+I really like this unit, mainly for its combination of cost and features.
 The battery has lasted forever, and the results really match up well with what I get at the pharmacy and the health club.
 In my doctor's office it's a different matter, and the blood pressure monitor always reads considerably higher than it does at home.
 I learned that that's not unusual, and is generally due to something called "white coat syndrome" (see below), so it's really valuable for me to have a home monitor to that is dependable and accurate.

 The Omron high blood pressure monitor has worked well for me, and I'm confident that it's giving me accurate readings.